MATERIALS & PRODUCT

 Although wool products form a small part of collections (approximately 2% currently), it is essential that we source wool from suppliers that meet our standards on animal welfare as outlined in our Supplier Code of Conduct.

-We aim to only work with non-mulesed wool completely by 2025, and we are on track to achieve this target.
-In FY22, 44% of the wool was certified in alignment with animal welfare standards and processed following recommended environmental and social practices.
+We aim to work with non-mulesed sheep wool completely by 2025, and we are on track to achieve this target by sourcing Responsible Wool Standard-certified wool.

 As mentioned, we do not use fur, angora or any materials derived from vulnerable or endangered species.